mpontillo/aoi-maas/README.md

 ### Setting the Image URL

-If you want to use a local mirror for your images, you can use the `aoi config` command to set the `images_url` to your local mirror.
+If you want to use a local mirror for your images, you can use the `aoi config` command to set the `maas_images_url` to your local mirror.
 For example:

-    $ aoi config set images_url http://172.16.42.88/images/ephemeral-v2/daily/
+    $ aoi config set maas_images_url http://172.16.42.88/images/ephemeral-v2/daily/

 The configuration is stored in `~/.aoi/config` in a JSON file.